 Algorand is a quite alternative, truly democratic, and very efficient way to implement a public ledger.
 Unlike prior implementations based on proof of work, it requires a negligible amount of computation, and generates a transaction history that will not “fork” with overwhelmingly high probability.

-Silvio Micali has received his Laurea in Mathematics from the University of Rome, and his PhD in Computer Science from the University of California at Berkeley.
+Biography: Silvio Micali received his Laurea in Mathematics from the University of Rome, and his PhD in Computer Science from the University of California at Berkeley.
 Since 1983 he has been on the MIT faculty.

 Silvio’s research interests are cryptography, zero knowledge, pseudo-random generation, secure protocols, mechanism design, and distributed ledgers.

-Silvio has received the Turing Award (in computer science), the Gödel Prize (in theoretical computer science), and the RSA prize (in cryptography).
+Silvio has received the Turing Award in computer science, the Gödel Prize in theoretical computer science, and the RSA prize in cryptography.
 He is a member of the National Academy of Sciences, the National Academy of Engineering, and the American Academy of Arts and Sciences

 Did you miss Silvio Micali's lecture or would you like to hear it again?
 If so, just start the video below.